QuantumBFS/CuYao.jl/README.md

 pkg> add CuYao#master
 ```

-You don't need to install Yao if you already have `CuYao`.
+You don't need to install Yao if you have `CuYao` installed.
 They share the same API except CUDA backend.

 ## Documentation